-Following [31, 66] we assume a (modified) Thomas model.
-Thus, the number of daughters per parent is Poisson and seedlings follow a radially symmetric Gaussian distribution around their ancestor.
-In contrast to the aforementioned work, additionally a Strauss prior (3.1.4) with strict inhibition ($0 < \gamma < 1$) is introduced.
+Following [31, 70] we assume the number of daughters per parent is Poisson and seedlings follow a radially symmetric Gaussian distribution around their ancestor.
+In contrast to the aforementioned work, a Strauss prior (3.1.4) with strict inhibition ($0 < \gamma < 1$) is introduced.